 New form requirements

-The original 11-page PPP forgiveness form, was replaced with two newer forms in June, and just now a brand new one.
+The original 11-page PPP forgiveness form, was replaced with two newer forms in June, and here is updated information.
 You can typically find these forms on your bank’s website or sba.gov.

 - The 3508 EZ Loan Forgiveness Application Form is less than three pages and is for PPP borrowers who DID NOT reduce employee compensation or hours during the 24 weeks.